 With grateful thanks to the following for their exhaustive research, utmost dedication and commitment to recording and remembering those men and women from Blackburn who “made the supreme sacrifice”.

 Grateful thanks also for help and assistance provided by:

 Sandy Woods (Immanuel)

 Darwen Roll of Honour

 The Roll of Honour for Darwen has been published on Cotton Town for several years Darwen Roll of Honour; this work was undertaken by Graham Groom but was not complete.
 Tony Foster has now completely revised and updated Darwen's Roll of Honour and has kindly allowed Cotton Town to publish the results of his endeavours.
-The updated should be complete by the end of 2017.

 If you have any additional information regarding entries on the Roll of Honour please use the Feedback Form on Cotton Town or email: